scottyhq/blog/articles/roi_pac_dems.md

 <!-- # Obtaining Digital Elevation Data for ROI_PAC -->

-This post and compares various Digital Elevation Model (DEM) sources and provides from useful scripts for working with ROI_PAC.
-ROI_PAC processing is typically done with SRTM DEM.
+This post and compares various Digital Elevation Model (DEM) sources and provides from [useful scripts](https://github.com/scottyhq/insar_scripts/tree/master/DEM) for working with ROI_PAC.
+ROI_PAC processing is commonly done with SRTM digital elevation data.
 The [SRTM mission](http://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission) was flown on the space shuttle Endeavor 02/2000 and in a mere 11 days acquired data to map elevations between 56S to 60N!

 The data is freely available at 30m resolution for US territory and 90m for the rest of the world.
 It can be obtained from a variety of sources (e.g. [NASA/USGS LPDAAC](https://lpdaac.usgs.gov), [CGIAR](http://www.cgiar-csi.org/data/srtm-90m-digital-elevation-database-v4-1) at various levels of processing and quality control.
-The [get_SRTM.pl](http://roipac.org/cgi-bin/moin.cgi/ContribSoftware) script with ROI_PAC fetches SRTM data with voids from this [USGS server](http://dds.cr.usgs.gov/).
+The [get_SRTM.pl](http://roipac.org/cgi-bin/moin.cgi/ContribSoftware) script for ROI_PAC fetches SRTM data with voids from this [USGS server](http://dds.cr.usgs.gov/).
 For example, it's easy to obtain a DEM for [Anatahan Volcano](http://www.volcano.si.edu/volcano.cfm?vn=284200) in the South Pacific (16.35N, 145.67E):
 ```
 get_SRTM.pl anatahan.dem 16 17 145 146 1 3
 ```

 The 1 indicates to swap byte order since SRTM data is processed as 'big-endian' and most machines are 'little-endian' and the 3 indicates 90m SRTM data (use 1 if fetching higher resolution data over the US).
-You'll have to compile the [byte-swap](https://github.com/scottyhq/insar_scripts/DEM/byte-swap.c) C program and put it in the ROI_PAC path:
+You'll have to compile the [byte-swap.c](https://github.com/scottyhq/insar_scripts/blob/master/DEM/byte-swap.c) program and put it in the ROI_PAC path:

 ```
 gcc -o byte-swap byte-swap.c
 ```

 I've modified the get_SRTM.pl script to obtain void-filled SRTM data (version 3, or "SRTM PLUS") from LPDAAC available since 11/2013.
-Download it [here](https://github.com/scottyhq/insar_scripts/DEM/get_SRTM3.pl) The usage is identical:
+Download it here: [get_SRTM3.pl](https://github.com/scottyhq/insar_scripts/blob/master/DEM/get_SRTM3.pl) The usage is identical:

 ```
 get_SRTM3.pl anatahan.dem 16 17 145 146 1 3